reproto/reproto/doc/spec.md

 ### Ephemeral specifications

 An ephemeral specification is one that does _not_ have a version.
-For example, `src/io/reproto/petstore.reproto` is an ephemeral specification because it does not have a version suffix in its filename.
+For example, `src/io/reproto/toystore.reproto` is an ephemeral specification because it does not have a version suffix in its filename.

 The specification can be used as compiler target.
-Like, `--package io.reproto.petstore`.
+Like, `--package io.reproto.toystore`.

 The specification can only be deployed to a repository if their version has been specified in a [`[publish]`][publish] section in [`reproto.toml`].